 Editor's note: This clause describes impacts to existing services and interfaces.

 The impacts on NF Services, NF profile and selection rules are primarily driven by allowing reselection of different service instances between transactions and addition of proximity per service instance.

-Impacts on (NF) profile in NRF:
+Impacts on (Service/NF) profile in NRF: